abuxton/lazy-tfui/README.md

 # lazy-tf <!-- omit in toc -->
 ---------

-A Terminal User Interface (TUI) application written in `go` based on lazyui/core and borrowing from k9s to provide a terminal application for Terraform Enterprise and Cloud (TFE || TFC).
+A Terminal User Interface (TUI) application written in `go` based on various sources and borrowing from k9s to provide a terminal application for Terraform Enterprise and Cloud (TFE || TFC).

 This is not a replacement for Terraform client, it is a terminal ui for the Terraform Cloud API <https://developer.hashicorp.com/terraform/cloud-docs/api-docs>